antenglert/Quick-Image-Separations/README.md

 This has been developed for application to continuum images of lensed sources pulled from the [ALMA Science Archive](https://almascience.nrao.edu/aq/)

 This requires the latest versions of numpy, scipy, astropy, matplotlib, and mpl_toolkits.

+Currently, to install simply place 'quims.py' into the same directory as your current script and run 'import quims'.